 Lauki Subzi with Peanuts and Sesame

-The irony is many South Indian Brahmin family do not eat bottle gourd.
+The irony is many South Indian Brahmin families do not eat bottle gourd.
 I grew up in North India and we never bothered with any of these beliefs, so lauki with chana dal was a very common subzi in my house.

-Things have changed over a period and people have started consuming lauki knowing the health benefits, but I still find it very amusing that we still have preferences in vegetables in spite of being vegetarians.
+Things have changed over a period and people have started consuming lauki knowing the health benefits, but I still find it very amusing that we still have preferences for vegetables in spite of being vegetarians.
 So, this Lauki subzi with peanuts and sesame is a new addition to our lauki loving family.

 I have to admit the only thing I commonly make with lauki is the Lauki subzi.
 It is a regular part of our weekend menu like this North Indian Lunch/dinner menu #1 here.
-Apart from it I make the Gujarat famous Lauki Muthia and recently made the Lauki burfi which was loved by everyone in my house.
+Apart from it, I make the Gujarat famous Lauki Muthia and recently made the Lauki burfi which was loved by everyone in my house.

 Preparation time - 10 minutes